MorningCoffeeDev/one_report/doc/getting-started.md

-1. Add one_report to you Gemfile:
+1.Add one_report to you Gemfile:

 ```ruby
 gem 'one_report'
 ```

-2. Define report for you model
+2.Define report for you model

 ```ruby
 class StudentReport < ActiveRecord::Base